artcuddy/project4-cocktail-nerd/TESTING.md

 * Posts can be filtered by status, date, category or if featured or not
 * Whenever a user comments on a cocktail the Superuser has to approve it before it will be displayed on the website.
 This functionality is working without issues.
-* When the staffuser/superuser is publishing a new cocktail recipe all the required fields have to be filled otherwise the author can't submit the post to the database.
+* When the staffuser/superuser publishes a new cocktail recipe all the required fields have to be filled in otherwise the author can't submit the post to the database.

 ![Django Admin Dashboard](documentation/readme_images/testing/django-admin-dashboard.webp)